Teaching Artist and Classroom Assistant Inquiry Form

 - A supportive cadre of your peers

-- Competitive hourly rate for teaching time, paid prep and enrichment time, as well as a mileage stipend and materials budget
+- Competitive hourly rate for teaching time, as well as a mileage stipend and materials budget

 - Paid professional development workshops ranging in topics from classroom management strategies, curriculum planning, race and social justice trainings, and more.